 Supplementing with chromium and/or magnesium may help to stop sugar cravings.

-A supplement of chromium picolinate reduced food cravings without increased hunger.
+A supplement of chromium picolinate reduced food cravings without increasing hunger.
 The researchers suggest that supplement may increase insulin sensitivity.
 Which may help to regulate food intake and body weight.

 However, some people crave chocolate rather than sugar.
 If this is you, it is possible your chocolate cravings are due to low levels of magnesium.
 Chocolate contains magnesium.
 It has been suggested that chocolate cravings occur as a means to satisfy a magnesium deficiency.
 In my practice, I find that supplementation with magnesium glycinate is preferable to other forms.